NVSL/QuadClass-Resources/README.md

 ## A Note About Software Tool Names

 The PCB design software we use is called Fusion 360.
 It used to be known as "Eagle".
-I'm slowly updating the course materials to reflect this change.
-In the meantime when you see "Eagle" you should think "Fusion 360".
+I've mostly updated the course materials to reflect this change.
+If you see "Eagle" you should think "Fusion 360".

 ## Overview